MicrosoftDocs/nav-content/dynamics-nav-app/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 ---
-title: Setting Up Text-to-Account Mapping for Recurring Payments | Microsoft Docs
+title: Setting Up Text-to-Account Mapping for Recurring Payments
 description: Link text on payments with specific accounts, so that payments are posted to the accounts when you post the payment reconciliation journal.
 services: project-madeira
 documentationcenter: ''